arocnies/arocnies.github.io/_drafts/easy-playground-for-terraform-ansible.md

 ![Terraform_Docker_Ansible](/assets/posts/easy-playground-for-terraform-docker-ansible/tf_ansible_playground.png){: width="972" height="589" .w-50}

-Let's look at an integration playground that includes Terraform, Docker, and Ansible.
-Where Terraform creates containers which will be provisioned by Ansible.
-All running on a developer's local machine.

 The goal is a learning project with a focus on Terraform+Ansible integration.
 Docker is ubiquitous enough to earn a spot as our stand-in cloud.

 Organization of the playground is focused on a runnable starting point rather than a demonstration of how large use-cases should organize their code and files.
 We'll make note of those best-practices when we get to forks in the road.